Gile987/lqg/README.md

 # lovecraft book quote generator

-- send request using async away fetch and await the response
+- send request using async fetch and await the response
 - use try catch
 - display the response data